The content has been loaded.

 De Waterwolf pumping station

-You are at De Waterwolf pumping station.
-De Waterwolf pumping station is an important piece of history in our water management.
-Until 1877, excess water from large parts of Groningen and Drenthe was drained naturally into the sea via the Reitdiep.
-When part of the Reitdiep was closed off in 1877 with a dike containing a lock, it became impossible to drain the inland water sufficiently into the sea.
-This was partly due to the silting up of an outer channel.
-The result was that large areas were flooded, especially during periods of heavy rainfall.
-In order to keep their feet dry, the province and the national government decided to build a pumping station: De Waterwolf.
+The Waterwolf pumping station is an important part of our water management history.
+Until 1877, excess water from large parts of Groningen and Drenthe drained naturally into the sea via the Reitdiep.
+When part of the Reitdiep was closed off in 1877 with a dike and a lock, the inland water could no longer be adequately drained into the sea.
+This was partly due to an outer channel becoming silted up.
+The result was that large areas were flooded, especially during heavy rain.
+To keep the land dry, the provincial executive and the national government decided to build a pumping station: De Waterwolf.
 This pumping station, which opened in 1920 near Lammerburen, was the first electrically powered pumping station in the Netherlands.
-At the time of its opening, this pumping station, together with the Ir.
+At the time of its opening, this pumping station, along with the Ir.
 D.F.
-Woudagemaal near Lemmer, was the largest pumping station in Europe.
-De Waterwolf was built and managed by the Electra water board.
-That is why both the pumping station and the place where the building stands are often referred to by this name.
+Wouda pumping station near Lemmer, was the largest pumping station in Europe.
+De Waterwolf was built and managed by the Electra water authority.
+That is why the pumping station and the site of the building are often referred to by this name.

 Location

-Bench at the Waterwolf Pumping Station
+Bench at the Waterwolf pumping station

 Bench at De Waterwolf pumping station, Teenstraweg 2, 9885 TA Lauwerzijl